 Person holding a plate and fork with food up to the camera

 Ever wonder how to control cravings?
 Or why you keep eating?
 Or how to tell your emotional hunger from other types of hunger?
-Or how people can follow intuitive eating because when you allow yourself to eat anything, you just eat everything?

 As an intuitive eating coach, I always teach my clients about the different types of hunger to give some structure to this rule-free approach.